gitadr/gatsbyPortfolio/src/content/notes/note_190211_CameronRobbins.md

 date: "2019-02-18"
 ---

 Robbins is an Australian artist who harnesses the randomness of natural forces.
-He builds instruments that transcribe changes in wind or hydro movements into drawings.
-The idea of a perpetual creation caught my imaginations, this contraption could be left running day and night, indefinitely (or until the pen runs out).
+He builds instruments that transcribe changes in the wind or tide into drawings.
+These instruments can be left running day and night – always creating, always recording.

-I loved that it provided a physical representation of ephemeral events.
-Something that feels missing in a lot of the things I concentrate on now days.
+The part I found most interesting was that concept of perpetual creation.
+I also liked that the output was permanent.
+A lasting record of something as fleeting as a gust of wind.
 I think my brother would also really appreciate the mechanics of it all.

 ### Wind section instrumental